Ertugliflozin / Sitagliptin Dosage

 Initial dose: 1 tablet (ertugliflozin 5 mg/sitagliptin 100 mg) orally once a day

 -For patients tolerating therapy and requiring additional glycemic control, may increase to 1 tablet (ertugliflozin 15 mg/sitagliptin 100 mg) orally once a day

 Maximum dose: ertugliflozin 15 mg/sitagliptin 100 mg per day

 For patients already receiving ertugliflozin: Switch to combination product with same ertugliflozin dose

 -Volume depletion should be corrected prior to initiating therapy.

--This drug is not recommended for patients with type 1 diabetes mellitus or for the treatment of diabetic ketoacidosis.
+-This drug is not recommended for patients with type 1 diabetes mellitus as it may increase the risk of diabetic ketoacidosis in these patients.

 -This drug has not been studied in patients with a history of pancreatitis; it is not known whether this may increase the risk of developing pancreatitis during therapy.

 Use: As an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus.